 1. Very high compression engines to lessen the fuel input and prevent knocking, or enable usage of lower octane fuel (this is because with a Surbo, less of the accelerator is pressed, so fuel put in is less).

-2. Turbocharged engines, to cut the turbo lag.
-The Surbo's pre-compression from low rpm before the turbo is up increases the engine's inherent compression, and the increased air flow moves faster through the exhaust, thus spooling the turbo sooner (at a lower rpm) so cutting the lag and fuel consumption, and improves overall response.
-Surbo-fitted turbo vehicles include the Volvo S60 T6 (250 bhp) and XC90, Subaru Forestor, Daihatsu Charade Turbo 1.0 and GTti, Toyota Starlet 1.3 Turbo, and turbodiesels like the VW Caddy TDi, Opel Combo and Mercedes Vito 110 and automatic 112, amongst others.
+Surbo-fitted turbo vehicles include the Volvo S60 T6 (250 bhp) and XC90, Subaru Forestor, Daihatsu Charade Turbo 1.0 and GTti, Toyota Starlet 1.3 Turbo, and turbodiesels like the VW Caddy TDi, Opel Combo and Mercedes Vito 110 and automatic 112, and more.
 The Surbo might be added to modern high-compression petrol turbocharged engines with lower capacities, for while these have sufficient power most of the time as the car bodies are lightweight, when they are overloaded with many passengers the power may not be enough.

 3. Supercharged engines (as in Mercedes Kompressor C180) to increase the low rpm power and enable them to cross more easily into the upper rpm range where the supercharger will take over, especially if it is automatic and normally limited by the gearbox to operate in the lower rpm range.